tylertian123/pyryver/README.md

 `pyryver` requires Python >= 3.6 and the `aiohttp` library.

 ## Supported Actions
+Here is a list of most of the major actions supported by `pyryver`.
+For a complete list of everything the API contains, head over to [the docs](https://pyryver.readthedocs.io/en/latest/index.html).
   - All Chats (`Chat`, includes forums, teams, and user DMs)
     - Send message (`Chat.send_message()`)
     - Create topic (`Chat.create_topic()`)